-Regulated Contaminant MCL MCLG Level Detected Range Year Sampled Violation Yes / No Typical Source of Contaminant Fluoride (ppm) 4 4 0.74 0.59 - 0.74 2016 No Erosion of natural deposits.
+Regulated Contaminant MCL MCLG Level Detected Range Year Sampled Violation Yes / No Typical Source of Contaminant Fluoride (ppm) 4 4 0.72 0.59 - 0.76 2018 No Erosion of natural deposits.
 Discharge from fertilizer and aluminum factories.
-Radioactive Contaminant MCL MCLG Level Detected Range Year Sampled Violation Yes / No Typical Source of Contaminant Alpha emitters (pCi/L) 15 0 3 N/A 2014 No Erosion of natural deposits Contaminant Subject to AL Action Level MCLG 90% of Samples ≤ This Level Year Sampled Number of Samples Above AL Typical Source of Contaminant Lead (ppb) 15 0 3 2015 None Corrosion of household plumbing systems; Erosion of natural deposits Copper (ppm) 1.3 1.3 0.16 2015 None Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives Special Monitoring and Unregulated Contaminant Level Detected Year Sampled Comments Sodiun Average: 33 Range: 23 - 49 2016 Typical source is erosion of natural deposits
+Radioactive Contaminant MCL MCLG Level Detected Range Year Sampled Violation Yes / No Typical Source of Contaminant Alpha emitters (pCi/L) 15 0 3 N/A 2014 No Erosion of natural deposits Contaminant Subject to AL Action Level MCLG 90% of Samples ≤ This Level Year Sampled Number of Samples Above AL Typical Source of Contaminant Lead (ppb) 15 0 2 ppb 2018 1 Corrosion of household plumbing systems; Erosion of natural deposits Copper (ppm) 1.3 1.3 0.11 ppb 2018 None Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives Special Monitoring and Unregulated Contaminant Level Detected Year Sampled Comments Sodiur Average: 30 Range: 20 - 48 2018 Typical source is erosion of natural deposits

-90 percent of the samples collected were at or below the level reported for our water.
+\ 90 percent of the samples collected were at or below the level reported for our water.

 Monitoring and Reporting to the DEQ Requirements: The State and EPA require us to test our water on a regular basis to ensure its safety.
-We met all the monitoring and reporting requirements for 2016.
+We met all the monitoring and reporting requirements for 2018, even though by mistake, a metals sample was not taken at well #7 before September 30th.
+The sample has since been taken and reported to the DEQ and we are in compliance for sampling for 2018.

 We will update this report annually and will keep you informed of any problems that may occur throughout the year, as they happen.
 Copies are available at Ithaca City Hall and a report is included in the April water billing.
-This report will mailed to you.
+This report will be mailed to you.